 Current Risperdal Lawsuits

-As of the beginning of 2018, there are at least 13,700 Risperdal lawsuits in state and federal courts, according to the most recent financial reports from Johnson & Johnson.
-The company says lawsuits have primarily been filed in Pennsylvania, California and Missouri.
+As of August 2018, there are at least 13,500 Risperdal lawsuits pending in state and federal courts (down slightly from a high of 14,000 in April 2018), according Johnson & Johnson’s SEC filings.
+The company says lawsuits have primarily been filed in Pennsylvania, California, and Missouri.

 Nearly half of the Risperdal lawsuits (more than 6,600) are situated in in Philadelphia’s Complex Litigation Center, the court that handles mass tort litigation for the Commonwealth of Pennsylvania.
 In early 2018, a Superior Court of Pennsylvania ruling paved the way for thousands of Risperdal cases in the Philadelphia court to seek punitive damages from Johnson & Johnson.
 Punitive damages had previously been barred by a 2014 trial court judge.